EFA-FHB/eforms-validator-core/.github/README.md

 ## Contributing

-We welcome contributions to improve and enhance the functionality of EForms Validator - Core.
+We welcome contributions to improve and enhance the functionality of eForms Validator - Core.
 If you encounter any issues or have suggestions for improvement, please feel free to create a pull request or raise an issue.

 ## License

-EForms Validator - Core is licensed under the Apache License, Version 2.0.
+eForms Validator - Core is licensed under the Apache License, Version 2.0.
 You are free to use, modify, and distribute the code, subject to the terms of the license.